The stroke Ell in its basic form can be written in

 lot lots let late elate lute/loot lit slit slat light lights slight

-lend/lent lint silent Solent lends lender lenders slender slander
+lend/lent lint silent Solent lends lender lenders slender

 launder lotion elation elision lesion illusion Silesian Alsatian